hdeadman/puppet-mcmyadmin/README.md

 ###Details

-McMyAdmin uses Mono, which is installed with the 64-bit version (in a strange manner).
-If you install McMyAdmin 32-bit, you will need to install Mono on your own.
+McMyAdmin uses Mono, which is installed using McMyAdmin's goofy method with the 64-bit version (in a strange manner).
+If you install McMyAdmin 32-bit, your distro package will be installed.

 Minecraft itself requires Java, which can optionally be installed with this module by using the `manage_java` parameter.